spnda/mcversort/README.md

 ## 👌 Sounds cool!
 How do I use it?

-You can easily download the Windows binaries and soon macOS and Linux from the [GitHub release page](https://github.com/spnda/mcversort/releases).
+You can easily download the Windows binaries from the [GitHub release page](https://github.com/spnda/mcversort/releases).

 From anywhere you can just double-click on the executable to run it.
 To see if you encountered any issues and see what's being done open the program from the command line.